buddhist-uni/buddhist-uni.github.io/_content/canon/snp4.9.md

 > What is this body full of piss and shit?
 I wouldn’t even want to touch it with my foot.

+Māgandiya offers the Buddha his daughter in marriage.
+The Buddha refuses and further subdues Māgandiya’s pride by describing a state of peace Māgandiya doesn’t even understand.